 An individual or family is chronically homeless when the person or head of household (adult or minor) meets all three criteria established as the final rule for 24 CRF Parts 91 and 578 as amended December 4, 2015.
-The three criteria are that the person/family.
+The three criteria are that the person/family

-- Has a qualifying disability (a diagnosable substance use disorder, serious mental illness, developmental disability, post-traumatic stress disorder, cognitive impairments resulting from a brain injury, or chronic physical illness or disability) - Is literally homeless (at the time of eligibility assessment for a specific project opening) - Has at least 12 months of homelessness from one of the below avenues. - The current episode of homeless has lasted at lasted the past 365 nights, including the night before assessment, without breaks in homelessness. - Having four episodes, or more, of homelessness within the past three years up to and including the date of assessment.
-These episodes, when added together, total 385 nights or more of literal homelessness.
-Also, each break in homelessness must have lasted at least seven (7) consecutive nights. - Both the cumulative nights and four or greater episodes criteria must be met.
+- Has a qualifying disability (a diagnosable substance use disorder, serious mental illness, developmental disability, post-traumatic stress disorder, cognitive impairments resulting from a brain injury, or chronic physical illness or disability) - Is literally bomeless (at the time of eligibility assessment for a specific project opening). - Has at least 12 months of homelessness from one of the below avenues. - The current episode of homeless has fasted at lasted the past 365 rights, including the right before assessment, without breaks in homelessness - n Having four episodes, or more, of homelessness within the past three years up to and including the date of assessment.
+These episodes, when added together, total 365 hights or more of (teral homelessness, Also each break in homelessness must have lasted at least seven (7) consecutive hights. - Both the cumulative nights and four or greater episodes criteria must be met.
 Fewer than four episodes in three years - even if homeless nights add up to 12 or more months - will not qualify the person/family as chronically homeless.
 Greater than four episodes in three years will not suffice if the total nights homeless are under 365.